Jack Deveraux: 1992-1993

-Jack temporarily thought his money problems were over when he came across a suitcase of cash in an abandoned barn.
-There was no name on it, it was in the middle of nowhere, nobody was around... he decided it was an answer to prayer and took the money home.
-He used it to buy The Spectator back.
-Unfortunately, it was no answer to prayer - far from it.
-That money belonged to Billie Reed, who had been holding it for a crime boss.
-Once Billie realized Jack was the one who'd found the money and that he no longer had it, she guilted him into helping her attempt to win the money back gambling.
-That backfired horribly when the police busted Billie's high-stakes game.
+Jack found a windfall in an abandoned barn and he spent it to buy The Spectator back.
+However, that money had actually been left there by Billie Reed, who had been holding it for a crime boss.
+Once she realized Jack was the one who'd found the money and that he no longer had it, she shamed him into helping her attempt to win the money back gambling.
+Of course, that backfired horribly when the police busted Billie's high-stakes game.

-Out of options, Jack sold The Spectator to a mystery buyer.
-It turned out the buyer was Kate.
+Out of options, he sold The Spectator to a mystery buyer.
+The buyer was revealed to be Kate.
 She was happy to keep Jack on as an editor.
 She liked Jack... a lot.
 In fact, she tried very hard to seduce him, but he wasn't interested.
-Then, Kate married Victor Kiriakis and The Spectator became his property, making Jack sick.
-He thought about quitting, but he needed the job for the insurance because Abby had recently been diagnosed with aplastic anemia.
+Then, she married Victor Kiriakis and The Spectator became the property of a crime boss.
+Jack was disgusted.
+He thought about quitting, but he needed the job for the insurance because his daughter Abigail had recently been diagnosed with aplastic anemia.

-Jack heard that Victor was keeping a secret about a place called Lot 5, and he became obsessed with finding out what it was.
+Jack heard that Victor was keeping a secret about a place called "Lot 5," and he became obsessed with finding out what it was.
 His efforts got him fired.
-He lost his job and his insurance, but he lost a great deal more than that when Victor unveiled the truth about Lot 5.
-Victor revealed that he and Harper had once owned a plant that dumped toxic waste on Lot 5.
-However, when Victor had discovered Harper was dumping illegally, he'd pulled out of the deal.
-At that point, Harper had replaced him with Jack.
+He lost his insurance, but he lost a great deal more than that when Victor told him what he'd been hiding.
+Victor revealed that he and Harper had once owned the plant that dumped the toxic waste on Lot 5.
+However, when Victor had found out about the dumping, he'd pulled out; at that point, Harper had replaced him with Jack.
 Jack had only served as a nominal president, someone to sign the papers Harper put in front of him.
-(Victor gave the date as 1975, which would make Jack 13.)
-Jack had blithely signed everything he was given without question.... including the papers approving the toxic dumping on Lot 5.
-While that was bad enough, what was truly terrible for Jack personally was that the doctors believed Abby's condition was a result of that toxic waste.
+(Victor gave the date as 1975, making Jack 13.)
+But Jack had signed whatever Harper told him to sign without even reading the documents, and thus Victor had papers showing that Jack himself had approved the toxic dumping of the waste.
+While that was bad, what was truly terrible for Jack personally was that the doctors believed Abby's condition was a result of the toxic waste.
 Jack was aghast at this revelation, absolutely shattered.
-His guilt, shame, and self-loathing became so intense that he decided his family would be better off without him.
-He left Salem.
+He decided his family would be better off without him, and he left Salem.